It’s the retail event that seemingly came out of nowhere: a day that encourages China’s singletons to buy themselves something nice.

-This probably suits an aspirational brand like this one: not all consumers will be able to buy these prams and discounting isn’t really the right approach for a luxury product like this.
-Silver Cross is approach Singles’ Day more as a way to raise its brand profile rather than make sales on the day.
+This probably suits an aspirational brand like this one: not all consumers will be able to buy these strollers and discounting isn’t really the right approach for a luxury product like this.
+Silver Cross is approaching Singles’ Day more as a way to raise its brand profile rather than make sales on the day.

 Singles’ Day winners

 Brands that seem to have made bank over the Singles’ Day event include Marks & Spencer, which has a well-established presence on Tmall.com.
-The British retailer saw sales nearly double compared to the same time last year, with strong sales on items such as cashmere jumpers and macs.
+The British retailer saw sales nearly double in 2015 compared to the previous year, with strong sales on items such as cashmere jumpers and macs.
 To achieve this, the retailer needed to get its supply chain geared up many months ahead of time, as well as hire an extra 200 people in China.

-Smaller retailer the Cambridge Satchel company also performed very strongly, comfortably beating its sales in the previous year’s event.
-In order to achieve this, the brand ran a month-long 50% discount on selected styles in the run up to 11 November.
+Smaller retailer the Cambridge Satchel company also performed very strongly, comfortably beating its 2014 sales in the 2015 event.
+In order to achieve this, the brand ran a month-long 50% discount on selected styles in the run-up to 11 November.